Sheng-Bo/EasyRNG/README.md

 ###Usage:
-1. Extracting all files to C:\EasyRNG
+1. Extract all files to C:\EasyRNG
 2. You will see folders like C:\EasyRNG\Ruby, C:\EasyRNG\NodeJs, C:\EasyRNG\Git
 3. RUN cmd.exe
 4. INPUT C:\EasyRNG\path.bat